-This course is a concentrated, thorough study of literature and composition.
-Students will study various literary genres including the short story, autobiography, poetry, drama, and novels.
+In this course, students will study various literary genres including the short story, poetry, drama, and novels.
 Specific units of study include investigating dystopian literature and persuasion, composing a researched argumentative paper, examining a Shakespearean play, and analyzing a novel.
 As they read, students will consider a work's structure, style, and themes as well as smaller-scale elements, such as the use of figurative language, irony, and symbolism.
 Students will also develop and enhance their writing skills throughout course of the class.